piroor/popupalt/migration-story.md

 At first I explain what the addon Popup ALT Attribute is.
 It is one of ancient addons [started on 2002](http://piro.sakura.ne.jp/xul/_popupalt.html.en#focused-folding-item%28folding-item-history-1%29), to show what is written at the `alt` attribute of `img` HTML elements in webpages.
-By default Firefox shows only the `title` attribute of an HTML element as a tooltip.
+By default Firefox shows only the `title` attribute as a tooltip.
 For example:

     <img src="dog.jpg" title="a photo of a dog">: